ObsidianXVI/Splash-Booking-System/README.md

 # Features
 The following features have been implemented in the latest version of the system.

 ## Identity
-- Users are identified by the first segment of their MS Teams IDs.
+- Users are identified by booking codes sent to them via MS Teams DM after they fill out the form.

 ## Event Booking
 - Users may view events and the number of slots left